IBPM-S-A/mercury-docker/README.md

 ## Prerequisites

-- Docker Engine v20.10.17
+- Installed Docker Engine
+- Installed Docker Compose

-## Install a Docker Engine
+### Docker Engine

 [Docker Engine](https://docs.docker.com/engine/) is an open source containerization technology for building and containerizing your applications.
 Docker Engine acts as a client-server application with: